Frequently Asked Questions

 Crime levels are very low in these countries, though pickpocketing and other petty crime may be an issue in big cities and tourist areas.
 Major crime such as murder, rape, and kidnapping are extremely low and on par with western European standards.
 Statistically the most dangerous part of any trip is driving to the airport in one’s home country.

-It is a good idea to dress conservatively and use discretion when interacting with men you do not know.
+It is a good idea to dress conservatively and use discretion when interacting with anyone you do not know.
 If you have specific questions or concerns, address them with your guide: s/he is the best interpreter of intercultural considerations.
-We recommend that single women or small groups of women do not hike independently.
+We recommend that all hikers and walkers hire the services of a licensed local guide

 API does not guarantee and is not responsible for the personal safety or property of any traveler participating in a trip or trip-related activities, including, but not limited to, airline travel, ground transportation, meals, lodging, and recreational activities.